-In planning and performing our audit of the financial statements of the Mayors' Council of Guam Non-Appropriated Funds (the Fund) as of and for the year ended September 30, 2012 (on which we have issued our report dated October 23, 2013), in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, we considered the Fund's internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Fund's internal control over financial reporting.
+In planning and performing our audit of the financial statements of the Mayors' Council of Guam Non-Appropriated Funds (the Fund) as of and for the year ended September 30, 2013 (on which we have issued our report dated August 8, 2014), in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, we considered the Fund's internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Fund's internal control over financial reporting.
 Accordingly, we do not express an opinion on the effectiveness of the Fund's internal control over financial reporting.

-Our consideration of internal control over financial reporting was for the limited purpose described in the preceding paragraph and was not designed to identify all deficiencies in internal control over financial reporting.
-However, in connection with our audit, we identified, and included in the attached Appendix I, deficiencies related to the Mayors' Council of Guam Non-Appropriated Fund's internal control over financial reporting and other matters as of September 30, 2012 that we wish to bring to your attention.
+Our consideration of internal control over financial reporting was for the limited purpose described in the preceding paragraph and was not designed to identify all deficiencies in internal control over financial reporting that might be significant deficiencies or material weaknesses and therefore, material weaknesses or significant deficiencies may exist that were not identified.
+We did not identify any deficiencies related to the Agana Heights Mayor's Office Non-Appropriated Fund's internal control over financial reporting as of September 30, 2013.

-The definition of a deficiency is also set forth in the attached Appendix I.
+The definition of a deficiency is set forth in the attached Appendix I.